 On April 6, 2020, building officials from around the country shared firsthand perspectives on how building departments can continue operations using no-touch permitting and inspection practices while preserving permitting and inspection quality in a live webinar.

-This webinar was jointly hosted by the Interstate Renewable Energy Council (IREC), Sustainable Energy Action Committee (SEAC), and the International Association of Electrical Inspectors (IAEI), in partnership with the California Solar and Storage Association (CALSSA).
+This webinar was jointly hosted by the Interstate Renewable Energy Council (IREC), Sustainable Energy Action Committee (SEAC), and the Independent Alliance of the Electrical Industry (IAEI), in partnership with the California Solar and Storage Association (CALSSA).

 - Mostafa Kashe – Chief Electrical Inspector for Los Angeles County